wp-plugins/squirrly-seo/readme.txt

 - we have a Free Coaching session with 14 lessons and 10 actionable work files, awaiting you after you install the plugin and connect to squirrly.co

-- you'll be able to get support from us from the plugin, from our Facebook, our Twitter, email and we can even schedule a Skype call.
+- you'll be able to get support from us from the plugin, from our Facebook, our Twitter, email and we can even schedule a Skype call

 We're passionate about seeing you get a great and happy experience, so we'll do our best to fix anything that may come up very fast.